 USD/MT.
 Firmer raw material costs and rising demand from downstream MEG producers fueled the upward trend.

 Several firms reopened their plants in the second quarter after a long hiatus, boosting the country's supply of feedstock chemicals.
-As a result, the prices in the United States fluctuated from month to month in the second quarter of 2021.
+As a result, ethylene oxide prices in the United States fluctuated from month to month in the second quarter of 2021.
 Demand remained strong on the domestic and global markets, particularly in Europe, where there was an acute shortage.
 In May, prices dropped dramatically as a result of greater supply of ethylene following the restoration of refinery operations in the United States.
-As a result, during May in the United States, the prices reached 1210 USD/MT.
+As a result, during May in the United States, ethylene glycol prices reached 1210 USD/MT.

-Demand for ethylene oxide and its downstream derivatives remained strong throughout the third quarter, contributing to an increase in the price.
+Demand for the chemical and its downstream derivatives remained strong throughout the third quarter, contributing to an increase in the price.
 Furthermore, as a result of the Ida hurricane in August, numerous firms were forced to close down their production plants, adding to the strain on the chemical’s market.
-FOB-US prices were estimated at 1620 USD/MT in September, up 180 USD/MT from July, owing to lower production rates and increased demand in the region.
+FOB-US ethylene oxide prices were estimated at 1620 USD/MT in September, up 180 USD/MT from July, owing to lower production rates and increased demand in the region.

-In October 2020, Brazilian ethylene prices increased significantly since the beginning of the year, reaching their highest levels since 2018.This rise in cost directly affected the price of all ethylene products and derivatives, including ethylene oxide.
+In October 2020, Brazilian ethylene prices increased significantly since the beginning of the year, reaching their highest levels since 2018.This rise in cost directly affected the price of all ethylene products and derivatives, including ethylene oxide prices.

 Procurement Resource provides latest prices of Ethylene Oxide.
 Each price database is tied to a user-friendly graphing tool dating back to 2014, which provides a range of functionalities: configuration of price series over user defined time period; comparison of product movements across countries; customisation of price currencies and unit; extraction of price data as excel files to be used offline.

 Ethylene Oxide, an organic compound, is a cyclic ether and the simplest epoxide.
 It is a colourless gas with ether-like odour.
 It is a versatile compound that is used as an intermediate in the manufacture of other chemicals of industrial importance.
-One of the most important derivatives of Ethylene Oxide is ethylene glycol, which is further utilised in the production of PET resin.
-A small but significant use of Ethylene Oxide is as a sterilizing agent particularly in the healthcare industry.
+One of the most important derivatives of this chemical is ethylene glycol, which is further utilised in the production of PET resin.
+A small but significant use of the chemical is as a sterilizing agent particularly in the healthcare industry.